-Clicking the Add button, will open a wizard.
-First page is the welcome wizard, please check mark Don’t shown this page again to avoid this page.
+Clicking the Add button will open a wizard.
+Please check Don’t show this page again to avoid this first page.

 As you can see, we are selecting the EducationDetails variable.
-Remember, if you don’t find the newly created variable, please close the projects, and reopen the BIDS.
+Remember, if you don’t find the newly created variable, please close the projects and reopen the BIDS.

 Now you can see our newly created Environment variables configurations.
-Click OK to close the window
+Click OK to close the window.?